smspillaz/reading/papers/nlp/reasoning/deep_a2_a_modular_framework_for_deep_argument_analysis_with_pretrained_neural_text2text_language_models.md

 ---
-title: Deep A2: A modular Framework for Deep Argument Analysis with Neural Text2Text Language Models
+title: "Deep A2: A modular Framework for Deep Argument Analysis with Neural Text2Text Language Models"
+tags: ["ai2"]
 ---